jsknnr/stationeers-server/README.md

 The processes within the container do **NOT** run as root.
 Everything runs as the user steam (gid:10000/uid:10000 by default).
 If you exec into the container, you will drop into `/home/steam` as the steam user.
 Stationeers will be installed to `/home/steam/stationeers`.
 Any persistent volumes should be mounted to `/home/steam/stationeers` and be owned by 10000:10000.
 If you need to run as a different GID/UID you can build your own image and set the build arguments for CONTAINER_GID and CONTAINER_UID to specify to new values.

-Once your server is running, to configure it further you need to add it to your server manager in game.

 ### Requirements

 - 16 or more Gigabytes of RAM.
 The server will load with less, but will run out of RAM quickly, potentially leading to instability or crashes.